genome/sff2fastq/gmt-web/content/documentation.md

      -n                  Output the untrimmed sequence
      -o <fastq_file>     Desired fastq output file.
 If not specified, defaults to stdout
-# DESCRIPTION

 # NOTES

-This has been successfully compiled on Linux/Ubuntu 8.04 & 9.10
+This has been successfully compiled on Linux/Ubuntu 8.04, 9.10, & 10.04
 workstations (both 32-bit and 64-bit machines), and on Mac OS X (version 10.5).
 Compiling on other types of operating systems and architectures has not been experimented upon.